 Excess cortisol can also lead to acne, dark spots (hyperpigmentation), and hair loss.
 And, because excess cortisol makes our immune system sluggish it may cause flare-ups of eczema, dermatitis, and herpes.

 It really is called beauty sleep for a good reason.
-Make sure you get enough quality sleep and always wear your sunscreen.
+If you want to look and feel good, make sure you get enough quality sleep.